 In the dramatic roles, house favourite Gary Avis as Lord Capulet was in turns noble and restrained but then bullying towards Juliet, with Kristen McNally as the Nurse being protective and loving.
 We all know the story of Romeo and Juliet, Shakespeare’s ‘star-crossed’ lovers caught up in a deadly family feud.
 They arrange to marry in secret but the tragedy plays out resulting in Romeo killing Juliet’s cousin Tybalt as well as Paris.
 Juliet tries to feign death by drinking a potion, with the intention of being able to escape the city and find her lover.
 But, her plan misfires.

-Evocative designs by Nicholas Georgiadis bring the colour and action of Renaissance Verona.
-A busy market all too quickly bursts into sword fighting and a family feud leads to tragedy for both the Montagues and the Capulets.
-The set and costumes are designed to draw out the characters and feel of the performance.
-Imposing, large set designs were intended to emphasize the vulnerability of Juliet and the helplessness of the couple against the society they lived in.
-Inspired by Italian Quattrocento paintings and architecture and by Zeffirelli’s 1960 production of the play at the Old Vic, Prokofiev’s rich and stirring score is one of ballet’s greats, the choreography in conversation with its intricate rhythms as well as sweeping drama.
+With evocative designs by Nicholas Georgiadis inspired by Italian Quattrocento paintings and architecture as well as Zeffirelli’s 1960 production of the play at the Old Vic, the monumental sets emphasise the vulnerability of Juliet and the helplessness of the couple against the society they lived in.
+The costumes and chiaroscuro lighting effects frame the narrative particularly effectively and Prokofiev’s rich and stirring score is one of ballet’s greats, the choreography in conversation with its intricate rhythms as well as sweeping drama.
 It’s remarkable to watch, with a series of fast set changes creating an almost cinematic effect.